 This article was published first by Keiretsu Forum Mid Atlantic/SouthEast as part of their investor education initiative.

 Some lifestyle entrepreneurs aren’t easy to spot.
 They’ll tell you that they’re poised for growth.
 They “talk the talk” of wealth-creation and exit-optimization.
 But look a little deeper and you’ll see – they don’t have the Courage to take their idea or their product, and scale the business to deliver a return for their investors.
 Or they have chutzpah, guts, grit – but don’t Make Courage Contagious and lift the courage of KOLs, partners, suppliers to join forces and support their efforts with brilliance, not just compliance.

 Fortunately, for investors who want to make decisions based on data and benchmarks rather than “gut feel,” there’s a good amount of research that’s accumulated about the differences between imposters and real growth entrepreneurs.
-These are encoded into the 5 success factors we assess when we’re invited into due diligence – and when the DD team asks the entrepreneur to complete our Courage Entrepreneurial Leadership Assessment.
+These are encoded into the 5 success factors we assess when we’re invited into due diligence – and when the DD team asks the entrepreneur to complete our Courage EnQ Entrepreneurial Leadership Assessment.

 - AIM high to deliver an attractive ROI.

-They have the Courage to look beyond their excitement about their discovery or invention – and engineer a solid business model.
+They Make Courage Contagious to look beyond their excitement about their discovery or invention – and engineer a solid business model.
 They show how the enterprise can scale to a level that makes an attractive exit a real solid possibility.
 They have the Courage to test their assumptions about product-market fit and can tell you about the addressable market and early adopters where they’ll get traction, as well as their plans to scale to profitability and an exit for you and other investors.
 Lifestyle entrepreneurs say, “We are building a wow product.
 We’ll figure out the plan when we get the capital.”
 Or, “It doesn’t matter that we’ve been losing money year after year.
 If you cover our losses and believe in us – we’ll do well and you’ll do well.”

 - ASK openly with coachability and learning agility.

 They are curious and coachable.
 They mitigate risks.
-They have the Courage to test their hypotheses about product-market fit and present data, not just gut feel, hunches or conversations with a few people who told them what they wanted to hear.
+They Make Courage Contagious to test their hypotheses about product-market fit and present data, not just gut feel, hunches or conversations with a few people who told them what they wanted to hear.
 They keep lines of communication open, even when getting feedback they’d rather not receive.
 They have learning agility to take new perspectives onboard if experts can justify their recommendations and show a better path to value-creation.
 Lifestyle entrepreneurs indulge their egos and their need to be right and in control.
 They stay cocooned in their silo and belittle experts from disciplines that could wrestle down and mitigate risks they’d rather not see.
 They rebut or litigate risk factors rather than mitigate risks.
 They surround themselves with “yes-people” who validate their hegemony, not diverse perspectives that sharpen their decisions.

 - AROUSE passion to generate urgency and can-do confidence.

 They are cheerful, positive, upbeat.
 When the going gets tough and questioning gets tense, they do have Courage to stay positive, resilient and confident.
-They also lift the Courage of others in the room – stepping to the podium or joining a teleconference with an energizing engaging presence.
+They also Make Courage Contagious and encourage others in the room – stepping to the podium or joining a teleconference with an energizing engaging presence.
 They create momentum and generate a can-do sense of urgency.
 They PowerUP inventive thinking and initiative, even when there are tough problems to solve.
 They have chutzpah – and bring it forward with a smile, that engages people and draws them into a positive energy field rather than pushes them out of the way.
 Lifestyle entrepreneurs are slow, plodding, cautious.
 They don’t know how to press down on the accelerator and create a sense of urgency that engages and excites diverse personalities.

 - ALIGN interests to form win/win/win alliances.

 They negotiate to enlarge the pie for everyone who contributes to their success.
 They build trust.
 They are empathetic and can explain to prospects “what’s in it for them,” in a way that is attuned to the other party’s economic and psychological motives.
-They build Courage so early adopters become champions and promoters – and take a risk by giving the entrepreneur the backing and endorsement they need.
+They Make Courage Contagious so early adopters become champions and promoters – and take a risk by giving the entrepreneur the backing and endorsement they need.
 They are givers, who take care and make sure that you profit when they profit.
 Lifestyle entrepreneurs are takers, who negotiate terms, valuation and governance to come out on top and get as much as they can for themselves and their small loyal inner circle.

 - ADHERE to quality, regulatory, ethical and usability standards.

 They understand what buyers and channel partners need to see, to say, “Yes” and adopt innovative new products.
 They make sure things work as they should, so first-time buyers come back, buy more and tell friends to buy more.
-They have a realistic assessment of their own competence and gaps in their team – and have the Courage to hire the top talent they need, to fill in the gaps and round out their inner circle.
+They have a realistic assessment of their own competence and gaps in their team – and Make Courage Contagious to hire the top talent they need, to fill in the gaps and round out their inner circle.
 They use systems, tools, playbooks, handbooks and contracts to make sure things work as they should.
 Lifestyle entrepreneurs aren’t aware of what early adopters will need, to become buyers and champions, have incoherent or half-baked plans, and overestimate their competence and readiness to deliver.

-In a 12-minute pitch with an 8-minute Q+A, it’s easy for some lifestyle entrepreneurs to look like they have the Courage to be poised for growth.
+In a 12-minute pitch with an 8-minute Q+A, it’s easy for some lifestyle entrepreneurs to look like they have the EnQ to be poised for growth.
 That’s especially true if they’ve been pitch-coached to make a great first impression – and come to the podium (or to an investor call) equipped to AROUSE passion, AIM high, ASK openly, ALIGN interests and ADHERE to plans and standards.

 In DD, it’s tempting to be so impressed with 2 or 3 of these 5 Courage factors that you overlook or overestimate the others.
 Or to be so impressed with the product, IP and market opportunity, that you overlook gaps in leadership that could end up being costly.
 Yet, if you watch how the entrepreneur leads your team through the DD and if you ask the right questions and listen for the real answers, without a confirmation bias, you can get a more realistic assessment of the entrepreneur’s growth versus lifestyle Courage.